adrielcafe/kaptain/README.md

 * `feature-shared` imports nothing

 ### 1. Define destinations
-First, you must list all possible destinations (Activities).
+First, you must list all possible destinations (Activities) of your app.
 Create a `sealed class` that implements the `KaptainDestination` interface.

 Optionally, you can add arguments to your destination using a `data class`.